Butterflies, Bugs and other Insects

 This year has shown a drop in temperature with much more rain than normal and over a longer period.
 The spring bird and insect migration slowed up with so much cold air in central and northern Europe holding back northbound migratory species.
 The cold air was felt not only here but as far south as southern Morocco.

 These meteorological effects disrupt migration and with some species make it impossibility to find sufficient food on migration and to be in top form to breed when they arrive back in their breeding grounds.
-This spring’s migration through The Strait of Gibraltar was slower and spread over a longer period than normal.
+This spring’s migration through The was slower and spread over a longer period than normal.

-There have been late arrivals of Cuckoos, Honey Buzzards and both butterly and dragonfly species.
+There have been late arrivals of Cuckoos, Honey Buzzards and both butterly and species.
 A good number of Barn Swallows haven’t made it north this year and more records and observations are being talked about in other European countries.

 The European Environmental Agency has some good and sober articles about what’s current and what’s predicted.